zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/connection/connection-gb.md

     ![](images/03-02b.png)

-3. Sign in to the on premise or Marketplace Oracle GoldenGate Administration Server, and then use the Navigation menu to open the **Configuration** screen.
+3. Back in the Oracle GoldenGate Marketplace Administration Server, use the Navigation menu to open the **Configuration** screen.

 4. Under the Database tab, click **Add Credential**, and then complete the following fields: